Kathleen Cleaver (May 13, 1945)

-Kathleen Neal Cleaver is a professor of law and well known for her involvement with the Black Panther Party.
-Her activism began when she left college for a secretarial job in the New York offices of the Student Nonviolent Coordinating Committee (SNCC).
-While attending a student conference at Fisk University, she met Eldridge Cleaver, Minister of Information for the Black Panther Party.
-They moved to San Francisco and married.
-Kathleen became the Communications Secretary and the first female member of the Party’s decision-making body.
+Kathleen Neal Cleaver was born in Dallas, Texas and spent much of her childhood living abroad with her family due to her father’s position in the Foreign Service.
+After the family returned to the United States, she attended a Quaker boarding school and later attended Oberlin College and Barnard College.
+Her activism began when she left college to work for the Student Nonviolent Coordinating Committee (SNCC) in New York City.
+She organized a student conference at Fisk University, and at this conference she met Eldridge Cleaver, Minister of Information for the Black Panther Party.
+They moved to San Francisco and married in late 1967.
+Kathleen became the Communications Secretary and was the first woman in the Party’s leadership group.

-Following a series of shootouts and other reported criminal activity, Kathleen joined her husband in exile.
-She lived in various countries including: Cuba, Algeria, France, and North Korea.
-When they returned to the United States, Eldridge Cleaver was again tied up in litigation for previous activity.
-Kathleen returned to school with a full scholarship to Yale University.
-She divorced Eldridge then continued on to obtain her law degree at Yale Law School.
-Since then, Kathleen has held multiple professorships and, even worked as a law clerk in the U.S. Court of Appeals.
-She is currently a senior lecturer at Emory University School of Law.
+Following a series of shootouts with police and other reported criminal activity, Eldridge fled the country in 1968 and Kathleen joined him a year later.
+The couple lived in Cuba, Algeria, France, and North Korea.
+When they returned to the United States, Eldridge was again tied up in litigation for previous activity.
+Kathleen obtained a scholarship to Yale University and graduated with honors and a history degree in 1984.
+She divorced Eldridge in 1987, then earned a law degree at Yale Law School.
+Since then, Kathleen has held multiple professorships and also worked as a law clerk in the U.S. Court of Appeals.
+She is currently a senior lecturer at the Emory University School of Law.

 Kathleen Cleaver in a still from "Black Panther" (NAID 12101)

 RG 65: Records of the Federal Bureau of Investigation (FBI)